iliran11/Liranify/_posts/case-study-stimatckey.md

 Improving the performance of a website is a continuous process, and a key metric to focus on is the Largest Contentful Paint (LCP) score.
 The LCP score measures the point in the page load timeline when the page's main content has likely loaded—a fast LCP helps reassure the user that the page is useful.
 Currently, the LCP score for our site is not up to the mark, so we're going to delve deeper into various metrics to understand how we can enhance this.

 ### 1. Starting with the Document Request
+We will focus [on one of the product pages](https://www.steimatzky.co.il/010032777).
 The document request is the entry point to the process of rendering a page.
 When a user navigates to a URL, the browser requests an HTML document, which then initiates a series of network requests for various resources.
 By examining this initial document request, we can get an insight into the potential bottlenecks affecting our LCP score.

 ### 2. Examining the Request
 To begin this analysis, open your browser's Developer Tools.
 You'll want to focus on the 'Network' tab, and specifically, you'll want to filter for ['doc' type requests](https://developer.chrome.com/docs/devtools/network/#type).
 This will isolate the requests related to the HTML document that is the starting point of the page load.